alreich/qualreas/README.md

 * queried for details about node and edge attributes
 * used to generate all consistent singleton labellings when multiple constraints (relations) are involved

-Two different types of contraint algebras are used here:
+Two different types of relation algebras are demonstrated here:
 1. The spatial constraint algebra, [Region Connection Calculus 8 (RCC8)](https://en.wikipedia.org/wiki/Region_connection_calculus)
 1. The temporal interval & point algebra defined by Reich in ["Intervals, Points, and Branching Time", 1994](https://www.researchgate.net/publication/220810644_Intervals_Points_and_Branching_Time)